-\\Co-Contribution is an investment that is cash or a contractually recognised in-kind services/expenses such as; staff salary, volunteer time, specialist advisory, landholder time for events and work, administration costs (electricity, water, gas etc), building costs (meeting rooms, office, labs) and equipment.
+\\Co-Contribution is an investment that is cash or a contractually recognised in-kind service/expense such as; staff salary, volunteer time, specialist advisory, landholder time for events and work, administration costs (electricity, water, gas etc), building costs (meeting rooms, office, labs) and equipment.

-Stage three - Approval by delegate
+Stage three-Approval by Delegate

-The assessment panel will make a recommendation to the Delegate to approve those applications which meet the criteria in stages 1 and 2, for funding.
+The assessment panel will make a recommendation to the GBRF Delegate to approve those applications which meet the criteria in Stages one and two, for funding.

-Stage four - Notification of applicants
+Stage four-Notification of applicants

-Applicants will be informed in writing whether their application was successful or not.
+Applicants will be informed in writing whether their application is successful or not.